krgamestudios/mechaimmensewarfare.com/public_html/src/rules.md

 Speed X
 ---

-Speed represents the distance a unit can move.
-All units normally have a movement distance of 1, but a unit with Speed 3 can move up to three spaces in a turn, one at a time.
-They can also change direction mid-travel.
+Speed represents the distance a unit can move in one turn.
+All units normally have a movement speed of 1 but, for example, a unit with Speed 3 can move up to three spaces in one turn; they can also change direction mid-travel.

 Range X
 ---